Skip navigation

 During pulse oximetry:

 • The oximeter uses a special type of light that passes through your skin and into your blood.
+The light may make your fingertip look red, but you won't feel any pain.

 • A sensor on the oximeter measures the amount of light.
 That measurement is used to figure out your blood oxygen level.

-• After a few seconds, the oximeter will provide a readout of your heart rate and oxygen level.
+• After a few seconds, the oximeter will provide a readout of your heart rate (pulse) and oxygen level.

 Will I need to do anything to prepare for the test?